 CEU Assoc.
-Prof. Pogonyi to Discuss Populism at VMU
+Prof. Pogonyi Discussed Populism at VMU

 “In the past decade, populist parties throughout the world have become major political players.
 New populist political parties emerged and, at the same time, different variations of nativism and nationalist populist rhetoric have become common among mainstream left- and right-wing parties.
 In some cases, populist parties have been associated with anti-democratic movements, while in other cases, populists claim to reinvigorate democracy”, Szabolcs Pogonyi, Associate Professor in the Nationalism Studies Program at Central European University (CEU) says.

-Szabolcs Pogonyi will be visiting Lithuania upon invitation of the Open Society Fund Lithuania (ALF).
-On September 8, he will be reading a public lecture at the VMU Faculty of Political Science and Diplomacy about the spectre of populism, which has recently been gaining prominence in the political world.
+Szabolcs Pogonyi visited Lithuania upon invitation of the Open Society Fund Lithuania (ALF).
+On September 8, he gave public lecture at the VMU Faculty of Political Science and Diplomacy about the spectre of populism, which has recently been gaining prominence in the political world.

 According to Pogonyi, populism has often been used as a synonym of reckless demagoguery.
 In everyday politics, the broad and often controversial use of the term rendered ‘populism’ as an analytically confusing, empty concept.
 In this presentation, the lecturer will focus on the specificity of populist politics in the post-Communist space.

-“First, I will give a conceptual and historical overview of populists movements.
-Second, I will identify the main features of contemporary populist parties.
-Finally, I will turn to national populist parties in Central and Eastern Europe and explain their specificity”, says Assoc.
+“First, I give a conceptual and historical overview of populists movements.
+Second, I identify the main features of contemporary populist parties.
+Finally, I turn to national populist parties in Central and Eastern Europe and explain their specificity”, says Assoc.
 Prof. Szabolcs Pogonyi.

-The public lecture of Szabolcs Pogonyi, ‘The spectre of populism’, will be held on 8 September, 1 p.m., at the VMU Faculty of Political Science and Diplomacy (V. Putvinskio g.
+The public lecture of Szabolcs Pogonyi, ‘The spectre of populism’, was held on 8 September, 1 p.m., at the VMU Faculty of Political Science and Diplomacy (V. Putvinskio g.
 23, Room 311).